asif-khan-2k19/Backend-notes/README.md

     - **Document:** *A document is the single entity of the collection.
 Example, information about a single user present in the users collection.*

 - Steps to *setup* Mongo db:
-    1. Install community edition of [mongo db](https://www.mongodb.com/try/download/community).
+    - Install community edition of [mongo db](https://www.mongodb.com/try/download/community).
 It requires internet connection for installation.
-    2. Instal mongoose js by writing command in the terminal:
+    - Instal mongoose js by writing command in the terminal:

       ```bash
        npm i mongoose
        ```
-    4. Require and setup connection.
-    ::NOTE:: The code side part of Mongo DB is done in the users.js file. step 1: Require mongoose
+    - Write the following code in the users.js file to setup connection.
+      - step 1: Require mongoose

+        ```js
-            -- const mongoose = require('mongoose');
+        const mongoose = require('mongoose');
+        ```

-        step 2: Create Database
+      - step 2: Create Database

+        ```js
-            -- mongoose.connect("mongodb://127.0.0.1:27017/database_name")
+        mongoose.connect("mongodb://127.0.0.1:27017/database_name")
+        ```

         here,
-                a. connect() is a function of mongoose.
+          - `connect()` is a function of mongoose.
 It is used to establish a connection to a MongoDB database.
-                b. mongodb://: This indicates the protocol used to connect to MongoDB.
+          - `mongodb://:` indicates the protocol used to connect to MongoDB.
-                c.
-127.0.0.1: This is the IP address (localhost) where the MongoDB server is running.
+          - `127.0.0.1:` is the IP address (localhost) where the MongoDB server is running.
-                d.
-27017: This is the default port number for MongoDB.
+          - `27017:` is the default port number for MongoDB.
 MongoDB listens for client connections on this port by default.
-                e. database_name: This is the name of the specific database to which you want to connect.
+          - `database_name:` is the name of the specific database to which you want to connect.

-    5. Create Schema
+      - Step 3: Create Schema

+        ```javascript
-        --  const schemaName = mongoose.Schema({
+        const schemaName = mongoose.Schema({
          //   ( information : Data type ) => Format
             username : String,
             name : String,
             age : Number
         })
+        ```
-    6. Create model and export
+      - Step 4: Create model and export

+        ```javascript
-        -- module.exports = mongoose.model( "collectionName", schemaName )
+        module.exports = mongoose.model( "collectionName", schemaName )
+        ```

 ============= The Final users.js file will contain the following code ====================